TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-10-29-7-tips-to-get-the-most-out-of-travis-ci.md

     How to make Travis **generate code for you**?
     <br>
     And how to make your **tokens safe**?
-tweet: "New Post on my Blog: 7 Tips to Get Most Out of #TravisCI"
 ---

 ## 1. Skip x-debug